-- 1.1 To remain fit and proper for the position for the duration of his term.
+1.1 To remain fit and proper for the position for the duration of his term.
 A director is expected to remain fit and proper for the position for the duration of his term.
 He should possess unquestionable credibility to make decisions objectively and resist undue influence.
-He shall treat Board directorship as a profession and shall have a clear understanding of his duties and responsibilities as well as his role in promoting good governance.
-Hence, he shall maintain his professional integrity and continuously seek to enhance his skills, knowledge and understanding of the activities that the Bank is engaged in or intends to pursue as well as the developments in the banking industry including regulatory changes through continuing education or training. - 1.2 To conduct fair business transactions with the Bank and to ensure that personal interest does not bias Board decisions.
-Directors should, whenever possible, avoid situations that would give rise to a conflict of interest.
-If transactions with the institution cannot be avoided, it should be done in the regular course of business and upon terms not less favorable to the institution than those offered to others.
-The basic principle to be observed is that a director should not use his position to make profit or to acquire benefit or advantage for himself and/or his related interests.
-He should avoid situations that would compromise his impartiality. - 1.3 To act honestly and in good faith, with loyalty and in the best interest of the institution, its stockholders, regardless of the amount of their stockholdings, and other stakeholders such as its depositors, investors, borrowers, other clients and the general public.
-A director must always act in good faith, with the care which an ordinarily prudent man would exercise under similar circumstances.
-While a director should always strive to promote the interest of all stockholders, he should also give due regard to the rights and interests of other stakeholders.
+He shall treat Board directorship as a profession and shall have a clear understanding of his duties and responsibilities as well as his role in promoting Hence, he shall maintain his professional integrity and good governance. continuously seek to enhance his skills, knowledge and understanding of the activities that the Bank is engaged in or intends to pursue as well as the developments in the banking industry including regulatory changes through continuing education or training.